FarmWise/takehome-embedded/README.md

 $ERROR,Encoder failure
 ```

+**Note regarding debuging:** Any line outputed by your application that starts with a `$` will be treated as a command, and not be displayed in the logs.
+Correspondingly, lines that do not start by a `$` are treated as debug output, and displayed back to you without processing.

 ## Board SDK
 The board shows up under Linux as a Character Device, with the exact path of the device being automatically generated.
 The path to the device will be passed to your application as a command line argument.